robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

   - Is an app hosted on the internet.
   - Uses the client-server relationship to render a website.
   - Offers the user more features than a static website.
-  - e.g., a bank's webpage or an auction site.
+  - E.g., a bank's webpage or an auction site.

 You can have a hybrid!